thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-ACCOUNT-BALANCE-BY-DATE.md

 - **_accountTags** (bytes32[]): array of tags that will contain each sub-rule.
 - **_holdAmounts** (uint256[]): array of *hold amounts* for each sub-rule.
 - **_holdPeriods** (uint16[]): array of *hold periods* for each sub-rule.
-- **_startTimestamps** (uint64[]): array of *timestamps* for each sub-rule.
+- **_startTimetamp** (uint64): *timestamp* that applies to each sub-rule.

 It is important to note that array positioning matters in this function.
-For instance, tag in position zero of the `_accountTags` array will contain the sub-rule created by the values in the position zero of `_holdAmounts`, `_holdPeriods` and `_startTimestamps`.
+For instance, tag in position zero of the `_accountTags` array will contain the sub-rule created by the values in the position zero of `_holdAmounts` and `_holdPeriods`.
 Same with tag in position *n*.
+The `_startTimestamp` applies to all subrules

 ### Parameter Optionality:

 The parameters where developers have the options are:
-- **_startTimestamps**: developers can pass Unix timestamps or simply 0s.
+- **_startTimestamp**: developers can pass a Unix timestamps or simply 0.
 If a `startTimestamp` is 0, then the protocol will interpret this as the timestamp of rule creation.
-The `_startTimestamps` array can have mixed options.

 ### Parameter Validation: